FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 ![FT Optix tile](./images/fthub.png "FT Optix tile")

-3. Click to download the FT Optix Runtime Tools compatible to the FT Optix Studio you are going to use
+3. Click to download the FT Optix Runtime Tools compatible with the FT Optix Studio you are going to use

 ![Runtime Tools download from FT Hub](./images/runtimetools-fthub.png "Runtime Tools download from FT Hub")